pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

      [16) Procedural Generation](#id-Procedural-Generation)
 #### [Further Resources](#id-Further-Resources)

----

 <div id='id-Prerequisites'></div>
 ## Prerequisites

 A strong foundation in specific mathematical and programming disciplines is required for proficiency in computer graphics.
 Weaknesses in these areas will manifest as persistent, hard-to-debug problems.

 1)  Linear Algebra: This field of mathematics provides the tools to represent and manipulate 3D points, directions, and transformations.
 For computer graphics, it is essential to build a strong intuition for the geometric effects of its operations.
 For example, it is crucial to understand how a dot product indicates the angle between two vectors, or how a matrix multiplication can rotate and scale an object.
 This intuitive grasp is fundamental for correctly building and debugging 3D transformations.
 A comprehensive theoretical introduction is available via Gilbert Strang's materials.
 For a practical approach focused on graphics, the sections related to vectors, matrices, and transformations in Fundamentals of Computer Graphics (HDMD) are essential.
-A strong command of the following topics is critical:
+A strong command of the following topics is critical:-

  - Vectors: Operations including addition, subtraction, dot products, and cross products are used for representing positions, directions, and surface orientations.
  - Matrices: Particularly 4x4 matrices are the standard tool for all geometric transformations.
 A thorough understanding of matrix multiplication and its non-commutative nature is fundamental.
  - Transformations: The concepts of translation, rotation, scaling, and projection, and their representation as matrices.

 2) Programming Language Proficiency (C++/Rust): Modern graphics APIs are primarily accessed through low-level systems languages.
 Beyond language syntax, proficiency in debugging is paramount.
 Graphics bugs are rarely clean crashes; they are often silent, visual errors—a black screen, a corrupted texture, a flickering polygon.
 Familiarity with debugging tools and methodologies is a prerequisite for making any meaningful progress.

 - C++: The long-standing industry standard.
 A good starting point is [The Cherno's C++ Series on YouTube](https://www.youtube.com/playlist?list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb); completing the first 48 videos provides a solid practical foundation for graphics work.

 - Rust: A modern alternative with strong safety guarantees that prevent entire classes of common bugs.
 A complete understanding of the concepts in [the official Rust book](https://doc.rust-lang.org/book/) is necessary.
 After reading, it is recommended to complete the [rustlings exercises](https://github.com/rust-lang/rustlings) to solidify understanding.
 For crate recommendations, see [blessed.rs](https://blessed.rs/crates).

 <div id='id-Graphics-Pipeline'></div>
 ## Graphics Pipeline